rainakallan/SentenceConstructionTool/README.md

   **This project helped me:

--Practice handling dynamic UI rendering based on structured data -Implement timed user interaction and auto-navigation -Create a user-friendly and mobile-first interface with Tailwind CSS -Simulate real-world quiz logic and feedback systems
+- Practice handling dynamic UI rendering based on structured data
+- Implement timed user interaction and auto-navigation
+- Create a user-friendly and mobile-first interface with Tailwind CSS
+- Simulate real-world quiz logic and feedback systems